vitorfs/colossus/README.md

 * Bootstrap 4
 * jQuery 3.3

 PostgreSQL and RabbitMQ are soft dependencies.
 Other databases (supported by Django) can easily be used as well as other message broker compatible with Celery.

+The jQuery library is more of a Bootstrap dependency.
+There is very little JavaScript code in the project.
+For the most part the code base is just plain Django and HTML templates.

 Complete list of Python dependencies can be found in the requirements files.